mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 If you are looking to [go BIG](https://www.youtube.com/watch?v=OHAXydKthXM) and [add another R4875G1](./discussions/4) to your CAN BUS [here is an example YAML](./Control-two-R4875G1-with-one-ESP32-example.YAML) that allows you to set values for all units simultaneously and receive the sensor data separately:

+And here you can find the [web-app optimised version](/r4875g1-can-web.latest.YAML).

 ## Pre-compiled `.bin` files are available for direct upload to an ESP32 board if you do not wish to modify the YAML file: